9/10 as a Percentage: A thorough look to Fraction-to-Percentage Conversion

 Introduction: Understanding Fractions and Percentages

 A percentage, denoted by the symbol %, represents a fraction of 100.
 It expresses a proportion out of 100.
-For instance, 50% means 50 out of 100, which is equivalent to the fraction 50/100 or the simplified fraction 1/2.
+Now, for instance, 50% means 50 out of 100, which is equivalent to the fraction 50/100 or the simplified fraction 1/2.
 Percentages are widely used because they provide a standardized way to compare proportions and are easily understood.

 Converting 9/10 to a Percentage: A Step-by-Step Approach